 A house that’s consumption of natural resources, observing its whole life cycle, is less than the natural resources of the given area, fallen on the house.
 (Medgyasszay, 2009)

-- According to the geographical conditions and individual consumption the concept stipulates different regional requirements that will motivate a more equitable society.
+- According to the geographical conditions and individual consumption the concept stipulates different regional requirements.

 A “Sustainable house”, defined in Hungary, can only use the natural energy capital of the country in a renewable manner.
 According to this capacity and the current technical pontential of the country the building’s energy need can be covered by these resources: